-We are always looking to improve the facilities at the Trust so we can provide the best possible patient care.
-Here are some of our current refurbishment and construction projects.
+We are always looking to improve our facilities so we can provide the best possible patient care.
+Here are some current and recent refurbishment and construction projects.

 The Willowfield Building is a brand new facility providing a dedicated home for many outpatient services.
 For more information see our Willowfield Building page.

 Our helipad at King's College Hospital is one of only three in London.
 It helps save thousands of lives and assists the hospital in serving its trauma population of 4.5 million people across south east London and Kent.